Batched Single-Index Global Multi-Armed Bandits with Covariates: Proofs for Section

 where the expectation is taken with respect to a measure under which the distribution of $X_{t,1}$ is $N_T(0,1; [-0.5,0.5])$.
 For notational convenience, we abuse notation slightly and define

 and for any $t \leq T$,

 which is the cumulative expected regret up to time $t$ with the choice of $\beta_0 = [1,0,\dots,0]$ and $\P_X=N_T(0,I_n;\mathcal{H})$.

-To further lower bound $\mathcal{R}_t$, we define the inferior sampling rate up to time $t$, denoted as $S_t$, following \cite{perchet2013multi} and present Lemma \ref{lem: perchet_lemma_S_R} which connects $\mathcal{R}_t$ and $S_t$. \begin{definition} [Inferior sampling rate] For algorithm $\pi$ and any $1\le t\le T$, define the inferior sampling rate up to time $t$ as
+To further lower bound $\mathcal{R}_t$, we define the inferior sampling rate up to time $t$, denoted as $S_t$, following \citesupp{perchet2013multi_supp} and present Lemma \ref{lem: perchet_lemma_S_R} which connects $\mathcal{R}_t$ and $S_t$. {Lemma~\eqref{lem: perchet_lemma_S_R} is an $K$ arm extension of Lemma 3.1 of \citesupp{rigollet2010nonparametric_supp} which proved the same result for $K=2$.
+The proof is presented at the end of this section.} \begin{definition} [Inferior sampling rate] For algorithm $\pi$ and any $1\le t\le T$, define the inferior sampling rate up to time $t$ as

 \end{definition}